afkvido-development/RDK/README.md

 1. Read our [contributing guidelines](https://github.com/afkvido/RDK/blob/master/CONTRIBUTING.md), our [code of conduct](https://github.com/afkvido/RDK/blob/master/CODE_OF_CONDUCT.md), our [license](https://github.com/afkvido/RDK/blob/master/LICENSE.md), and our [README](https://github.com/afkvido/RDK/blob/master/README.md) (you're on the README right now)
-2. If you do not agree to all of those documents, you may still contribute through [pull requests](https://github.com/afkvido/RDK/pulls), as long as you read our [contributing guidelines](https://github.com/afkvido/RDK/blob/master/CONTRIBUTING.md).
+2. If you agree to those documents, proceed.
 3. Join our discord: [afkvido development](https://disboard.org/server/893975758677086238)
 4. DM me: [gemsvido#6866](https://dsc.bio/gemsvido)

+*If you do not agree to all of those documents, you may still contribute through [pull requests](https://github.com/afkvido/RDK/pulls), as long as you read our [contributing guidelines](https://github.com/afkvido/RDK/blob/master/CONTRIBUTING.md).*

 </details>

 ###### For Retards.
 By Retards.